Modifications

 “I want to be able to cook in my own kitchen, wash my own dishes, and be a functioning part of my family.”

-So the Trust built kitchens with benches at two-levels, so a person in a wheelchair could sit and cut up food, and a person standing, could also do that.
+So the Trust ensures that kitchens are built with benches at two-levels, so a person in a wheelchair can sit and cut up/prepare food, and a person standing, can also do that.

-And stovetops were put in at wheelchair height, with elements only at the front (so no burns leaning to get to the back elements)
+Stovetops are put in at wheelchair height, with elements only at the front (so no burns leaning to get to the back elements).
+Similarly, ovens are used that have side opening doors to avoid risk of burns.

-Cupboards were used that easily swung open with baskets inside, at varying heights for easy access.
+Cupboards are used that easily swing open with baskets inside, at varying heights for easy access.